Jaswanth-Sriram-Veturi/GymManagementSystem/README.md

 # GymManagementSystem
-A simple GUI using Tkinter
+A simple Gym Management System using Tkinter for Graphical User Interface and MySQL for database.